-240 Data availability

-The data that support the findings will be available from the National Geoscience Data Centre (https://www.bgs.ac.uk/geological-data/national-geoscience-data-centre/) following a 12 month embargo from the date of publication.
+Data availability.
+The data that support the findings will be available from the National Geoscience Data Centre (https: //www.bgs.ac.uk/geological-data/national-geoscience-data-centre/, last access: 1 September 2020) following a 12-month embargo from the date of publication.
 An embargo is in place as the data are still being actively processed and interpreted within ongoing research projects.